 - Are substitutions, partial fills, price corrections, and freight handled at the line level?

-- What's the sync cadence — real-time on bill close, or batch?
+- What's the sync cadence — on bill close, scheduled, or batch?

 A tool that answers cleanly to all seven is a closed-loop tool.
 A tool that answers cleanly to 3–4 will save time on basic flows but leave reconciliation work on every order with variance.